ibm-cloud-architecture/refarch-eda/docs/kafka/readme.md

 Zookeeper is used to persist the component and platform states and it runs in cluster to ensure high availability.
 One zookeeper server is the leader and other are used in backup.

 * Kafka does not keep state regarding consumers and producers.
 * Depending of kafka version offsets are maintained in Zookeeper or in **Kafka**.
-Newer version use an internal Kafka topic called __consumer_offsets.
+Newer versions use an internal Kafka topic called __consumer_offsets.
 In any case consumers can read next message (or from a specific offset) correctly even during broker server outrages.
-We are detailing this in the asset consumer implementation in [this repository](https://github.com/ibm-cloud-architecture/refarch-asset-analytics/tree/master/asset-consumer).
+* Access Control is saved in Zookeeper
 * Stream processing is helpful for handling out-of-order data, *reprocessing* input as code changes, and performing stateful computations.
 It uses producer / consumer, stateful storage and consumer groups.
 It treats both past and future data the same way.

 ### Consumer group